iporepos/flare/docs/flags.rst

 Not-apply
 ---------------------------------------------

-The flag ``n`` is a replacer for any domain in a label that somehow not apply, like an exception to the rule.
+The flag ``na`` is a replacer for any domain in a label that somehow not apply, like an exception to the rule.

 .. _flags-replacers-obvious: